iadarroch/FSProfiles/README.md

 Flight Throttle and Rudder Pedals), and display an HTML formatted document showing each available control binding, and the controller & input bound to it.

+So far, the utility has only been tested with a native Windows desktop install of FS2020.
+It is possible that it will also work with Steam-based installs on Windows, but I have not been able test that.

 **Ways to use:**
 * Select a single profile to see all its bindings.
 * Select two different profiles for a controller to compare bindings.